 Jim Hasenauer is a Professor Emeritus of Communication Studies at California State University at Northridge and is a long time bicycling, parks and public lands advocate.
 He was a founder and for many years served on the boards of both the Concerned Off Road Bicyclists Association in LA and the International Mountain Bicycling Association.
 Hasenauer currently serves as president of the California Trails and Greenways Foundation and as Co-Chair of the California Roundtable on Recreation, Parks and Tourism which sponsors the California Children’s Outdoor Bill of Rights.
 He’s a member of the Governing Board of the Mountains Recreation and Conservation Authority.
 In 1998, Jim was inducted into the Mountain Bike Hall of Fame

-Jennifer Klausner has served as Executive Director of LACBC since summer 2007.
+Jennifer Klausner served as Executive Director of LACBC for seven years, beginning in 2007.
 Prior to joining LACBC, her career focused on consumer products marketing and branding, in product development/licensing roles with Hello Kitty and Barbie, at Nakajima and Mattel, respectively.

 Jennifer grew up in Los Angeles, holds degrees from both UCLA and USC, and has commuted by bike throughout her post graduate career.
 She has a diverse bike advocacy experience, is an avid and still occasionally competitive mountain biker, USAC certified Coach and a League of American Bicyclists LCI.